-What we have done here now is give you a solid process of closure and performance that can be utilised for sales, leasing, and other commercial property matters.
-This list can be practised and can be improved to suit your market and your business style.
+What we have done here now is give you a solid process of closure and performance that can be utilized for sales, leasing, and other commercial property matters.
+This list can be practiced and can be improved to suit your market and your business style.

 - UNDERSTAND WHAT IS BEING SAID: Put out feelers early in the conversation to understand what the other person is thinking.
 Take notes if this is your way of capturing key elements of the conversation.

 - START FROM THE BEGINNING: Closing starts from the initial meeting.
-Once a person is qualified and becomes the attention of your conversation, then you should always then be closing in small conversational ways that are in reality a series of small acknowledgements.
-It has been shown that the major sale is in fact a series of smaller selected decisions that the client or prospect is taken through.
+Once a person is qualified and becomes the attention of your conversation, then you should always then be closing in small conversational ways that are in reality a series of small acknowledgments.
+It has been shown that the major sale is, in fact, a series of smaller selected decisions that the client or prospect is taken through.
 This can be done with subtlety.

 - FOCUS THE FACTS: Ask questions with reference to: Price awareness, Rent awareness, Outgoings awareness, Returns on investment, Confirmation on finance, Property need, Location need, Development or refurbishment needs, History of property ownership or investment, Timing need, Knowledge of the market and the area, Knowledge of property construction, Exposure to tenant and other property negotiation in the past, Other properties that they have inspected, Other properties that they have owned, Awareness of property performance issues, Knowledge of leases and documentation strategies, Knowledge of sales and marketing methods, Solicitor and Accountant support, and anything else of relevance.